 One Data Journalism Fellow; 10 weeks in New York.
 Funded by The Tamer Center for Social Enterprise at Columbia Business School.

 The Real Deal

 Two fellowships; 12 weeks in New York.

 One Accountability Reporting Fellowship; six months in New York City.
 Funded by The Tamer Center for Social Enterprise Business School.

 Summer audio production internship in Brooklyn; 10 weeks.
 Funded by The Tamer Center for Social Enterprise/

 Pulitzer Center on Crisis Reporting | Post-Graduate Reporting Fellows

-At a time when the economic crisis caused by the COVID-19 epidemic continues to affect students and employers across the nation, Columbia Journalism School is collaborating for a second year with the Pulitzer Center on Crisis Reporting to provide graduating students with reporting grants to support their transitions to professional newsrooms.
+At a time when the economic crisis caused by the COVID-19 epidemic continues to affect students and employers across the nation, Columbia Journalism School is collaborating for a third year with the Pulitzer Center on Crisis Reporting to provide graduating students with reporting grants to support their transitions to professional newsrooms.